Lady Joan Fitzgerald: First marriage and children

 Joan FitzGerald's first husband was James Butler.
 He was the eldest son of Piers Butler, who had been in a dispute with Thomas Boleyn, over the estate and title of Ormond after the 7th Earl had died without a son in 1515.
 Piers Butler had in 1522 proposed his son as bridegroom for Anne Boleyn to settle the dispute.
-For reasons unknown, the marriage negotiations came to a halt, and Anne later married King Henry VIII of England as his second wife.
+For reasons unknown, the marriage negotiations came to a halt, and Anne later married King Henry VIII as his second wife.
 In 1528 Henry VIII forced Piers Butler to renounce the title of Earl of Ormond and to become Earl of Ossory instead.
 Joan FitzGerald's new husband was therefore already in the middle of his thirties when he eventually married her in 1530.
 (Note: George Edward Cokayne in error gives a marriage date of 1520, which clashes with the date of 1522 given for his proposed marriage to Anne Boleyn.)
 Her dowry consisted of land in County Tipperary along the boundary between the Desmond and the Ormond possessions, including the manors of Clonmel, Kilfeakle, and Kilsheelan.

 James and Joan had seven sons: